Online Tournament Guide (Requirements)

 Absolute Requirements

 If you are using NAQT questions, you will sign a Host Agreement covering a number of fundamental responsibilities.
 The requirements in that Agreement apply to both online and in-person tournaments.
-In particular, matches must not be recorded.
+In particular, games must not be recorded.

 If you are using NAQT questions, you and your moderators must take appropriate steps to maintain question security before, during, and after the tournament.
 The best way to ensure this is to have moderators access the questions through our website (as distinct from reading from printed copies, PDF documents, or encrypted Locklizard files).